Prince Harry Reportedly Got A Pedicure Before Giving Barefoot Speech At Google Camp

 One source said that Harry had “changed” since his days in the military.

-Another source said that Harry used to be a “proper bloke,” adding that he liked drink and did not care how he looked.
+Another source said that Harry used to be a “proper bloke,” adding that he liked to drink and did not care how he looked.

-As far as the barefoot, speech, Buckingham Palace did not to confirm if Harry attended the Google camp or how he got there.
+As far as the barefoot speech, Buckingham Palace did not confirm if Harry attended the Google Camp or how he got there.

-A spokeswoman told the Daily Mail that the event was something she was not commenting on.
+A spokeswoman told The Daily Mail that the event was something she was not commenting on.